 What is Schizophrenia?

 Schizophrenia is a mental disorder characterized by abnormal social behavior and failure to understand what is real.
 Common symptoms include false beliefs, unclear or confused thinking, hearing voices, reduced social engagement and emotional expression, and a lack of motivation.
-People with schizophrenia often have additional mental health problems, such as anxiety disorders, major depressive illness, or substance use disorder.
+People living with schizophrenia often have additional mental health problems, such as anxiety disorders, major depressive illness, or substance use disorder.
 Symptoms typically come on gradually, begin in young adulthood, and last a long time.
 More from Wikipedia, the free encyclopedia:

 There is help: “The Recovery Model”